 Place the Driver CD into the CD-ROM drive and the Installation Utility will auto-run.
-You can also launch the Driver CD Installation Utility manually.
-Follow the steps below:
+You can also launch the Driver CD Installation Utility manually by executing the VIA.exe program on the Driver CD.
+These examples below are the driver CD with Windows® XP operating system, please follow the steps.
+(For more details, please refer to the Readme.txt files that in each folder of the Driver CD.)

 1. The first screen (Main Screen) will display several buttons.
-Click "KM400/ KM400 PRO/ KM400 PRO-1394".
+Click "KM400A/ KM400A PRO/KM400A PRO-1394".